yxjdarren/yxjdarren.github.io/index.md

 - Reviewer of IEEE Transactions on Big Data (TBD)
 - Reviewer of IEEE Transactions on Services Computing (TSC)
 - Reviewer of IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI)
-- Reviewer of ACM Transactions on Information Systems
+- Reviewer of ACM Transactions on Information Systems (TOIS)
 - Reviewer of IEEE Signal Processing Letters (SPL)
 - Reviewer of IEEE Journal of Biomedical and Health Informatics (JBHI)
 - Reviewer of IET Intelligent Transport Systems